Naviunni/sous-ducking-recipe-assistant/README.md

-# AI-Assisted Recipe Assistant (IUI Course Starter)
+# Sous Duckling : an AI-Assisted Recipe Assistant

-A minimal, end-to-end starter project for a conversational recipe assistant.
+A smart conversational recipe assistant!
 Users can ask for recipes, get ingredients and step-by-step instructions, declare dislikes or missing ingredients, and receive suggested substitutions.
 Conversation context is stored per session.

-This scaffold runs locally with mock logic and is ready to integrate with real APIs and LLMs.

 ## Quick Start